-I’m ashamed by the actions of our politicians and their cronies on both sides.
+I’m ashamed by the actions of our politicians, their cronies, and the rest of us on both sides of the fence.
 Are you?

 America’s Future — Divided or United?

-If we, the people of the current Divided States of America, want to make America Great Again, we must become united once again.
+If we, the people of the current Divided States of America, want to make America Good Again, we must become united once again.

 Let’s put a stop to wasting our time listening to the senseless blaming and hypocritical finger pointing coming from the left and right.